Featured in...

 In partnership with Just Answer.

-When to appeal a parking ticket
+When to challenge a ticket

 You could challenge a Parking Charge Notice if you: